invzfnc/spotify-downloader/README.md

 Unlike most downloader, this program **does not** require a Spotify Developers account.

 ### Using Binaries (Windows Only)
 1. Download the latest binaries from the [release section](https://github.com/invzfnc/spotify-downloader/releases).
-Currently, this method supports only Windows.
 2. Extract the files and navigate to the extracted folder.
 3. Open command prompt/terminal and run the program with your playlist URL.